Your ultimate guide

 wait.until(ExpectedConditions.visibilityOfElementLocated(By.xpath("//*[@id="123"]")));

-Fluent Wait is used
+3. Fluent Wait

 Before Selenium 4: